SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 The ERRORLOG is typically in UTF-16LE encoding, however, be sure to verify the file encoding used in your SQL Server configuration.

-## Configure SQL Server Logs Collection
+## Collection configuration and app installation

-As part of data collection setup and app installation, you can select the **Microsoft SQL Server - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
-Follow the steps below to configure the collection.
+{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector